Semantic Commits

-There have been a couple of attempts at creating a standard for commit messages and PRs in the past and it's a difficult thing to get right.
-However, it is an important aspect of the company's workflow for a number of reasons:
+There have been a couple of attempts to create standards for commit messages and PRs in the past, and it's difficult to get right.
+However, it is an important aspect of the company's workflow for many reasons:

-Fortunately, there is already a standard for this that is being used in some of the most popular development projects, including React (whose standards this is based on).
+Fortunately, there is already a standard for this in use in some of the most popular development projects, including React (whose standards this is based on).

 Have a read through the above link to understand what it's about.
 Here's a very brief overview: